-Information technology (IT) managers are in charge of planning, coordinating and directing computer-related tasks in a company.
-They help figure out the IT objectives of the company and are in charge of implementing computer systems in order to meet these objectives.
-According to BLS, the top IT Careers for Millennials include:
+Information technology managers are in charge of planning, coordinating, and directing computer-related tasks in a company.
+They help steer the company’s IT goals and implement computer systems to meet these objectives.
+The top IT careers for millennials include:

-Young Invincibles reports the top IT Careers for adults in the 18- to 34-year-old group include:
+The top IT careers for adults in the 18- to 34-year-old group include: